Property Crimes

 Attorneys for Property Crimes in Tampa, FL

-The criminal defense attorneys at the Sammis Law Firm, P.A., represent clients through the greater Tampa Bay area for a variety of criminal offenses that are classified as “property crimes.”
+The criminal defense attorneys at the Sammis Law Firm, P.A., represent clients throughout the greater Tampa Bay area for a variety of criminal offenses classified as “property crimes.”

-Before you speak with any law enforcement officer about the allegations against you, call us to speak to an attorney about the specific facts and circumstances of your case.
+Before you speak with any law enforcement officer about the allegations against you, call us to speak to an attorney about your case’s specific facts and circumstances.

-Our offices are located in downtown Tampa, just a few blocks from the courthouse.
-We represent clients charged with property crimes in Tampa, Hillsborough County, Florida and the surrounding areas of New Port Richey and Dade City in Pasco County, Brooksville in Hernando County, and Clearwater and St. Petersburg in Pinellas County, FL.
+Our offices are in downtown Tampa, just a few blocks from the courthouse.
+We also have offices in Clearwater in Pinellas County and New Port Richey in Pasco County, FL.

 Call (813) 250-0500 today.